-I guess you could say I’m mostly function over form these days, which is why even I’m surprised that I’m writing a review of a coffee maker.
+I’m mostly function over form these days, which is why even I’m surprised that I’m writing a review of a coffee maker.
 I mean, it’s coffee, aka patience in a cup.
 Who really cares what it tastes like?

 Turns out, I do.

 Years ago, in my search for a BPA-free coffee maker, I turned to this French press.
 I liked that it was mostly made of heat resistant glass and stainless steel, with just a little bit of plastic that would touch the coffee as you poured it through the spout.